Voxel Densification for Serialized 3D Object Detection: Mitigating Sparsity via Pre-serialization Expansion: Experiments

 To verify the effectiveness of the proposed module, we design two models: VDM-SSMs based on LION and VDM-Transformer based on DSVT.
 We evaluate their performance on four benchmark datasets: Waymo, nuScenes, Argoverse V2, and ONCE.

 \textbf{Results on WOD.} As shown in Table~\ref{tab:waymo}, we incorporate the VDM module into both Mamba-based and Transformer-based models.
-Among them, VDM-Mamba achieves a state-of-the-art (SOTA) result of 74.8 mAPH (L2), outperforming the corresponding baseline LION model (without VDM) by +0.7 mAPH, and also surpassing the recent UniMamba~\cite{jin2025unimamba}.
+Among them, VDM-Mamba achieves a state-of-the-art (SOTA) result of 74.8 mAPH (L2), outperforming the corresponding baseline LION model (without VDM) by +0.8 mAPH, and also surpassing the recent UniMamba~\cite{jin2025unimamba}.
 In addition, VDM-DSVT also demonstrates performance gains, achieving a +1.2 mAPH (L2) improvement over the original DSVT, which validates the general applicability of the VDM module to both SSM-based and Transformer-based detectors.

-When only the diffusion mechanism is retained in VDM (i.e., VDM-OD-Mamba), the model still achieves the best results on the Vehicle and Cyclist categories, highlighting the importance of the diffusion component in the overall design.
+When only the densification mechanism is retained in VDM (i.e., VDM-OD), the model still achieves the best results on the Vehicle and Cyclist categories, highlighting the importance of the densification component in the overall design.
 Moreover, VDM-Mamba achieves the best performance in the Pedestrian category, suggesting that the fine-grained aggregation ability introduced by VDM is particularly beneficial for small object detection.

-\textbf{Results on nuScenes.} To further verify the effectiveness of the proposed VDM module, we conduct experiments on both the nuScenes validation and test sets.
-As shown in Table~\ref{nuscenes}, VDM-mamba achieves 68.1 mAP and 72.5 NDS on the validation set, and 70.0 mAP and 73.7 NDS on the test set.
+\textbf{Results on nuScenes.} To further verify the effectiveness of the proposed VDM, we conduct experiments on both the nuScenes validation and test sets.
+As shown in Table~\ref{nuscenes}, on the validation set, VDM-Mamba achieves 68.1 mAP and 72.5 NDS, while the \textbf{VDM-OD} variant achieves even higher performance with \textbf{68.5 mAP} and \textbf{72.9 NDS}.
+Most notably, on the \textbf{test set}, VDM-OD achieves \textbf{70.5 mAP}, surpassing the previous state-of-the-art UniMamba (70.2 mAP) and LION (69.8 mAP), while maintaining a competitive 73.9 NDS.

-Although VDM-mamba slightly underperforms UniMamba in terms of overall detection accuracy, it achieves the best results in the pedestrian and bicycle categories on the nuScenes validation set.
-These categories are particularly important for autonomous driving applications, demonstrating that our proposed method offers clear advantages in detecting small and vulnerable objects.
-Furthermore, VDM-OD-Mamba achieves a state-of-the-art 72.9 NDS, suggesting that the diffusion-only structure plays a critical role in improving detection performance.
+Detailed analysis reveals that VDM-Mamba excels in detecting vulnerable road users, achieving the best results in the \textit{Pedestrian} and \textit{Bicycle} categories on the validation set.
+This demonstrates that the fine-grained aggregation component in the full VDM offers clear advantages for small object localization.
+However, the superior overall performance of VDM-OD (70.5 mAP on Test) suggests that the \textit{densification-only} structure plays the most critical role in mitigating feature sparsity and boosting general detection accuracy.